 The Aboitiz Cleanergy Park, located in Davao City, serves as a sanctuary and safe nesting ground for the critically endangered Hawksbill sea turtles (Eretmochelys imbricata), as well as to more than 100 species of endemic and migratory birds, and marine species.
 The eight-hectare park actively promotes decarbonization in an urban area via habitat conservation and biodiversity management, showcasing a mangrove reforestation site, nursery, and botanical garden for the propagation of 29 native tree species.
 Since 2014, the park has already released more than 8,461 hatchlings to the sea, planted 19,583 mangroves, and rescued 24 pawikans.
-It has been designated by the DENR as the Pawikan Rescue Center of Davao City.
+The DENR has designated it as the Pawikan Rescue Center of Davao City.